Toby On ‘This Is Us’ Wears Fat Suit, Chris Sullivan Fans Shocked

 “What the????
 Wooooow!!”

-Chris Sullivan’s character, Toby, on This Is Us actually met “on-off girlfriend Kate,” played by Chrissy Metz, at a weight loss support group on the first pilot episode of This Is Us, which aired on NBC back in September 2016, with just over 10 million viewers.
+Chris Sullivan’s character, Toby, on This Is Us actually met “on-off girlfriend Kate,” played by Chrissy Metz, at a weight loss support group on the pilot episode of This Is Us, which aired on NBC back in September, 2016, with just over 10 million viewers watching.

-Now, well into the first season of This Is Us, with only a few more episodes left, Toby and Kate are now engaged, after Toby suffers from cardiac arrhythmia and collapses during Season 1, Episode 10.
+Now, well into the first season of This Is Us, with only a few more episodes left, Toby and Kate are now engaged, after Toby suffered a cardiac arrhythmia and collapsed during Season 1, Episode 10.

 Did you know Toby is wearing a fat suit? @Refinery29 #fightfatphobia #losehatenotweight #nobs https://t.co/iVSrH8PXwI